 AAA Editor Notes

 Georgia Aquarium is downtown at 225 Baker St., across from Centennial Olympic Park (MARTA: CNN Center or Peachtree Center stations).
-Where can you view a 24-foot-long whale shark, interact with a horseshoe crab or come face to face with creatures that bear a passing resemblance to Jar Jar Binks?
-The Georgia Aquarium, that's where.
-Its seven major exhibit galleries contain more than 10 million gallons of water and showcase a fascinating variety of marine life.
+At the aquarium you can see whale sharks, manta rays, bottlenose dolphins and hundreds of other species.
+Its six major exhibit galleries contain more than 10 million gallons of water and showcase a fascinating variety of marine life.

-Ocean Voyager accommodates four whale sharks—the world's largest fish—along with sharks, Goliath groupers, stingrays, schools of trevally jacks and four manta rays, the only manta rays on display in a U.S. aquarium.
-Stand in front of the enormous viewing window or walk through a cool acrylic tunnel.
+Ocean Voyager Built by The Home Depot is home to four whale sharks—the world's largest fish—along with many other sharks, groupers, stingrays, schools of yellow grunts and four manta rays.
+Guests can view from the enormous theater-style window or walk through the exhibit in a 100-foot acrylic tunnel.

-The Dolphin Tales gallery, theater and show is dedicated to creating memorable connections between humans and animals and allows guests to get an up-close look at the naturally playful behaviors of Atlantic bottlenose dolphins.
+The Dolphin Coast gallery, theater and presentation is dedicated to creating memorable connections between humans and animals and allows guests to get an up-close look at the beauty and athleticism of bottlenose dolphins.

-There's more.
-The 4-D Theater combines digital projection, high-definition 3-D film and special effects in “Happy Feet,” a multi-sensory experience about Mumble and the other emperor penguins in the Antarctic.
-For an insider's perspective of the exhibit galleries, take one of the Behind the Scenes Tours.
-Animal encounter programs also allow visitors to have an up-close experience with dolphins, sea otters or penguins or to swim or dive with whale sharks.
+For an insider's perspective of the exhibit galleries, take one of the Behind the Seas Tours.
+Animal encounter and interaction programs also allow visitors to have an up-close experience with dolphins, sea otters, beluga whales, harbor seals and African penguins or to swim or scuba dive with whale sharks.